 It is evident that sleep disturbances and ADHD have many of the same symptoms.
 For instance, weariness, mood swings, and trouble concentrating.
 This overlap may make diagnosis more difficult.
 The setting in which these symptoms manifest, however, is a crucial differentiating feature.
 Regardless of the quality of sleep, the persistent and widespread symptoms of ADHD, such as inattentiveness or restlessness, affect many aspects of life.
 When sleep quantity or quality is restored, symptoms of mood disorders and cognitive impairments improve.
 These symptoms are typically associated with inadequate sleep.

 Furthermore, while the underlying causes of ADD and sleep difficulties are different, both conditions may interfere with sleep.
-It might be challenging to unwind and get asleep if you have ADHD because of the restlessness or racing thoughts that are linked to the disorder.
+It might be challenging to unwind and get to sleep if you have ADHD because of the restlessness or racing thoughts that are linked to the disorder.
 On the other hand, physiological anomalies such as respiratory difficulties, restless legs syndrome, or problems with the sleep-wake cycle are usually the cause of sleep disorders.

 Seeking the advice of a healthcare provider is essential when attempting to diagnose yourself with ADHD, a sleep condition, or both.
 Obtaining a comprehensive medical, psychological, and sleep history is a necessary step in a full examination.
 A sleep study or cognitive testing may be used to augment it.
 A thorough understanding of your symptoms may help you develop a customized treatment plan that may include medication, behavioral therapies, or both.